KhronosGroup/Vulkan-Tools/BUILD.md

     sudo apt-get install git cmake build-essential libx11-xcb-dev libxkbcommon-dev libmirclient-dev libwayland-dev libxrandr-dev

+Vulkan Loader Library
+  - Building the cube and vulkaninfo applications require linking to the Vulkan Loader Library (libvulkan-1.so).
+      - The following option should be used on the cmake command line to specify a vulkan loader library:
+             LOADER_REPO_ROOT=c:\absolute_path_to\Vulkan-Loader
+         makeing sure to specify an absoute path, like so: cmake -DLOADER_REPO_ROOT=c:\absolute_path_to\Vulkan-Loader ....

 ### Linux Build

 Example debug build

-See **Loader and Validation Layer Dependencies** for more information and other options):
+See **Loader and Validation Layer Dependencies** for more information and other options:

 1. In a Linux terminal, `cd Vulkan-Tools` -- the root of the cloned git repository
 2. Execute 'git submodule update --init --recursive' -- this will download in-tree external components